The rules of the air

 The different classes of airspace:

-Airspace is divided into different classes, controlled or uncontrolled, depending on the services provided:
+Airspace is divided into different classes—controlled or uncontrolled—which determine the services provided within them:

-– Uncontrolled airspace: F (not used in France), G (most common)
+– Uncontrolled airspace: F (not used in France), G (the most common)

 – IFR: Instrument Flight Rules.
-It does not apply to remotely piloted aircraft, so will not be covered in this course.
-This type of flight complies with IMC: Instrument Meteorological Conditions.
+This does not apply to remotely piloted aircraft, so we will not cover it in this course.
+This type of flight is conducted under IMC: Instrument Meteorological Conditions.

 Visual Flight Rules ( VFR) is the simplest, freest and oldest way to fly, where you simply follow the basic rules of the air: See and Avoid.